 People always ask me why I use the phrase small steps rather than micro habits and what the differences are.
 On the surface, they sound the same, but they serve slightly different purposes and choosing the right language matters.

-Micro habits is the scientific term you will see in research and self-help books.
+Micro habits is the term you will see in research and self-help books.
 It refers to the very smallest unit of behavior change like brushing one tooth, doing one push-up, writing one sentence.
-The emphasis is on repetition, cue → routine → reward, and the neuroscience of wiring habits into your brain.
+The emphasis is on repetition, cue → routine → reward, and building habits in until they become automatic.

 Small steps, on the other hand, is the language I use because it’s warmer, more accessible, and speaks to the philosophy of progress.
 Small steps don’t always have to be repeatable daily habits; they can also be one-off incremental moves, like making a phone call you have been avoiding or taking a short walk instead of skipping exercise altogether.
 It’s about forward motion, not perfection.